sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 <!-- expect(columns[0].width).toBe(40) -->

-But not every value is magic, some values are just values.
+However, not every value is magic, some values are just values.
 Here it’s clear that the value is the width of the ID column, and a constant doesn’t add any information that’s not in the code already, but makes the code harder to read: we need to go to the constant definition to see the actual value.

 Often, code reads perfectly even without constants: